-The acid content in apple cider vinegar helps the stomach to stop producing more acid, and stops heartburn.
+The acid content in apple cider vinegar helps the stomach stop producing more acid and stop heartburn.

 Mix 1 tsp of vinegar in 1 glass of water and sip throughout the day.

-In Ayurveda, gooseberries are known for overall calming effect on body.
-It contains high amount of vitamin C which helps in healing the inflamed stomach lining and esophagus.
+In Ayurveda, gooseberries are known for their overall calming effect on the body.
+In addition, it contains a high amount of vitamin C, which helps heal the inflamed stomach lining and esophagus.